astronomer/docs/astro/ci-cd-templates/circleci.md

 #### Prerequisites

-- An Astro project that requires additional build-time arguments to build the Runtime image.
+- An Astro project that uses additional build-time arguments in its Astro Runtime image.

 #### Implementation